source-academy/backend/README.md

 ## Style Guide

-We follow this style guide: https://github.com/lexmag/elixir-style-guide
+We follow this style guide: https://github.com/lexmag/elixir-style-guide and https://github.com/christopheradams/elixir_style_guide

+Where there is a conflict between the two, the first one (lexmag) shall be the one followed.

 ## API documentation